Your friends are fundraising. Don't miss out, opt in.

 Story

-We are facing a devastating cat crisis at our centres in London and East Sussex.
-The level of animal abandonment at our doors is currently at an all-time high; overwhelming numbers of requests are being received daily from members of the public to take in their unwanted pets; and requests for neutering services for feral cat colonies on the streets of East and South East London, East Sussex, and Kent are higher than ever.
+In September 2025, we faced a devastating cat crisis at our three centres in London and East Sussex.
+The level of animal abandonment at our doors was at an all-time high; overwhelming numbers of requests were being received daily from members of the public to take in their unwanted pets; and requests for neutering services for feral cat colonies on the streets of East and South East London, East Sussex, and Kent were higher than ever.

-With a no-kill policy, unless animals are beyond any veterinary help, our three centres are full to capacity caring for a total of almost 1,000 cats and kittens, 300 (42%) more than usual.
-Whilst awaiting rehoming, the cost of their care is taking a financial toll on our charity, detrimentally impacting both the rescue work we can carry out for sick, injured, stray, and feral cats, and the low-cost veterinary services we can provide.
+With a no-kill policy, unless animals are beyond any veterinary help, our three centres were full to capacity caring for a total of almost 1,000 cats and kittens, 300 (42%) more than usual.
+Whilst awaiting rehoming, the cost of their care has taken a financial toll on our charity, detrimentally impacting both the rescue work we can carry out for sick, injured, stray, and feral cats, and the low-cost veterinary services we can provide.

 Cause and effect